The period for applying for Trainee Opportunities in 2019 is until 28th December 2018.

 Further information on ESA Trainee Programmes can be found here.

 How to apply

-Applications are accepted through an online application form, which will be available when the projects are advertised in the Autumn.
-Please come back then.
+Applications are accepted through an online application form, which will is available here.

 How to get to ESAC

 Each year between twenty to thirty projects are advertised.
 All project durations are between a minimum of three months and a maximum of six months.
 The types of projects we offer are astrophysics, engineering, IT, instrumentation, education projects etc (all ESAC activities).

 See the following for the types of projects advertised in previous years: